Research and Project (ReaP) Grants

 Q: Does the grant cover shipping charges or taxes?

-A: Shipping charges and taxes are covered, but they must be included in the grant application with the budget.
-They cannot be covered after the fact.
+A: Yes.
+Shipping charges and taxes are covered.
+All anticipated charges must be included in the application.
+They will not be covered after the fact.

 Q: What happens to any equipment purchased with the grant after it has been used?